 After arriving in the Maldives we were ushered to the Conrad Lounge at Malé International Airport Seaplane Terminal (MLE), which is a lovely little lounge that was more impressive than I thought it would be.
 It’s free to experience before 5pm.
 After that, you’ll need to pay $50 per adult and $25 per child.

 After snacking for a little but at the lounge, it was time for the sea plane transfer.
 The sea plane transfer will now cost $590 per roundtrip per person (children aged between 2 and 11 receive a 50% discount).
 Infants below 2 years old travel for free.

-We were able to take a direct flight to the hotel but some flights may not be direct.
+We were able to take a direct, nonstop flight to the hotel but some flights may not be nonstop.
 The direct flight will take approximately 30 minutes.